FusionAuth React SDK

 clientID="" // Your FusionAuth client ID

-serverUrl="" // The base URL of your server for the token exchange
+serverUrl="" // The URL of the server that performs the token exchange

 redirectUri="" // The URI that the user is directed to after the login/register/logout action